RaymondLuxuryYacht/TypeScript-Website/packages/documentation/copy/en/get-started/TS for the New Programmer.md

   const area = obj.width * obj.heigth;
   ```

-Most programming languages would throw an error when these sorts of errors occur, some would do so during compilation — before any code is running.
+Most programming languages would throw an error when these sorts of errors occur; some would do so during compilation — before any code is running.
-When writing small programs, such quirks are annoying but manageable; when writing applications with hundreds or thousands of lines of code, these constant surprises are a serious problem.
+When writing small programs, such quirks are annoying but manageable.
+When writing applications with hundreds or thousands of lines of code, these constant surprises are a serious problem.

 ## TypeScript: A Static Type Checker